 - Faculty mentor letter of recommendation and support (see "Mentor Documents" below) -- uploaded document

 Student Documents: Application documents required to be completed, finalized and uploaded as one PDF document are:

 - Berry Summer Thesis Institute application cover sheet (signatures required)

 - Berry Summer Thesis Proposal and Budget Request

-A committee comprised of the UHP Director, Associate Director for Honors Thesis Research, Associate Director for National Scholarship Advising, and faculty representatives from the College of Arts and, School of Education and Allied Professions, School of Business Administration, and the School of Engineering will evaluate applications.
+Selection: A committee comprised of the UHP Director, Associate Director of Research and faculty representatives from the College of Arts and Sciences, School of Education and Allied Professions, School of Business Administration, and the School of Engineering will evaluate applications.